 Provide students with sample turtle shells, replicas, or homemade Styrofoam shells (see Appendix B for directions on how to make these).
 Teach participants basic anatomical features of the shells, and have them identify features on their own shell.
 Have them study turtle shells and make sketches in their notebooks.
 Remind them of the importance of accuracy.

-The shell of the turtle is made up of bony plates.
+The shell of the turtle is made up of bon plates.
 A scute is the keratinized material that covers each bony plate.
 The scutes continually peel off the shell.
 Most turtles have 54 scutes (38 on the carapace and 16 on the plastron).
 Have each participant find the cervical or natal scute.
 Then, have participants count the vertebral scutes on the turtle shell that they are holding.
 Most turtle shells have five vertebral scutes but there is some variation.
 Next, have students count the marginal scutes, checking themselves in various ways (by starting with the cervical scute and going right, then starting with the cervical scute and going left and then counting marginal scutes on each half of the shell from head to tail.
 Usually, turtles have 26 marginal scutes; 13 on each side, but again, this is variable.

 Have participants label their turtle shell sketches with features such as marginal scutes, vertebral scutes, costal scutes, and cervical scute (on the carapace), and the names of the various plates on the plastron (if this much detailed is desired.
 It is good to locate the gular scutes on the plastron as these are useful in turtle identification).
 Good Internet resources to use include Pet Education’s page about anatomy and Evol3000’s page describing how turtle shells evolved.